sgarrison05/Comptime-Calculator_basic/README.md

-# Comptime Calculator v421 (Visual Basic)
+# Comptime Calculator Basic Edition
-In-production version of the Comptime Calculator at Orange County

-Comptime Calculator 2009
 By Shon Garrison

+Originally written in 2009 as part of my programming final at Lamar State-College Orange in Orange, TX.
+It became the working production software for my office for several years.

-Program Overview:
+## Program Overview:

 This program was written to assist in keeping track of the compensatory time that is accrued when a professional works outside or beyond the average work day/week.
 This program was mainly written for the Juvenile Probation Department for on-call and extracurricular activities, but it could be adapted to anyone that works as a professional and has to track overtime.

 Comptime is basically overtime that is accrued at a time of 1.5 times for working beyond an 8-hour day or more than 40 hrs in a given week.
 This program calculates the time based on that formula (Except chief's edition [straight time] and keeps track of the user's balance through a bank file and a running activity file.
 Warning:  Both files created by the program are in plain text.
 It can be read by any text editor (WARNING: Not all text editors will display exactly the same just like internet browsers.
 Notepad works best.) and can be modified outside the program.
 Any changes to either file, outside the program, can result in a miscalculation, loss of data, or deletion of transactions.

-Program Functions:
+## Program Functions:

 When the program is launched for the first time, it will check for two files: bank and activity sheet.
 If the file does not exist, the program will ask to create it.
 This file is essential for the program to function.
 The activity sheet gives you a running look at the activity of the comptime as it is changed.
 It works very similarly to a checkbook register.
 The program will only check for the file once unless it is deleted or moved, then the process will start over.
 However, after the file is created, the program will ask you if you have an initial balance to enter because rarely will the person be starting from scratch unless they are a new employee.